Pnlalessio/DLAI_project/README.md

  The command will resolve the packages specified in the file and install them in the environment.

 # Procgen StarPilot gameplay demo
-This section includes three links, each showcasing a demo of the agent's movement in the StarPilot game after approximately 2500 iterations of CMA-ES.
+This section includes 3 links, each showcasing a demo of the agent's movement in the StarPilot game after approximately 2500 iterations of CMA-ES.

-The first video demonstrates the agent tested in "only_positions" mode, where the agent's controller receives the coordinates of the K best patch centers as features.
+1. The first video demonstrates the agent tested in "only_positions" mode, where the agent's controller receives the coordinates of the K best patch centers as features.

 This is the link of the video: [only_positions_agent](https://youtu.be/iMH4zI7470I)

-In the second video, the agent is tested in the "colors_and_positions" mode.
+2. In the second video, the agent is tested in the "colors_and_positions" mode.
 The controller of the agent receives in input both the coordinates of the K best patch centers and average RGB color values of the K best patches.

 This is the link of the video: [colors_and_positions_agent](https://youtu.be/wey2SWw6o44)

-In the third video, the agent is tested in "Double" Self Attention mode.
+3. In the third video, the agent is tested in "Double" Self Attention mode.
 We can observe how the agent moves in quick bursts, paying greater attention primarily to nearby enemies.
 This is in contrast to the agents tested in the other two modes, where movement is more continuous as attention is spread across the entire observation without focusing on a specific point.

 This is the link of the video: [double_self_attention_agent](https://youtu.be/j_51JxhQEno)